 - 3 T taco seasoning

-- 5 oz sliced or shredded Colby jack or Mexican blend cheese
+- 5 oz sliced or shredded Colby jack cheese you'll need to cut some of the slices down to fit in the pan

 Instructions

-- In a medium sized bowl, mix the taco seasoning, salsa, green chilis and cottage cheese.
+- In a medium-sized bowl, mix the taco seasoning, chili Verde salsa, green chilis, and cottage cheese.
+Add the shredded chicken and combine it all together.

-- Bake for 20 minutes or until the cheese is melted and bubbling.
+- Bake the chicken cottage cheese casserole for 20 minutes or until the cheese is melted and bubbling.

 Notes

-We pre-cooked our chicken right before making the casserole, so the chicken was still warm, If you're starting with cold pre-cooked chicken, you may need to cook the casserole a little longer.
+- In recipe testing, the chicken was cooked before making the casserole and it was still warm.
+If you're starting with cold pre-cooked chicken, you may need to cook the casserole a little longer.

-Using regular cottage cheese instead of light is recommended, light cottage cheese will add more liquid to the mixture
+- Using regular cottage cheese (small curd 4% milk fat) instead of light is recommended, light cottage cheese will add more liquid to the mixture, plus regular. cottage cheese is great for a low carb keto friendly casserole.

 Embeya says